mdheisser/Three-React-Template/README.md

 # Source code organization and folder structure:

-This is a suggestion of architecture as it may continue to evolve in time...
+This is just a suggestion of architecture as the project is new and may continue to evolve in time...

 Source files can be categorized into:
 - non component ( TS files): unrelated to react/R3F (so no access to ThreeJS instance).